itzsahil-prog/Code_Alphha_Image_Gallery/README.md

 # Code_Alphha_Image_Gallery
-Code Alphha Image Gallery is a simple and elegant project designed to showcase images in a gallery format.
+Code Alpha Image Gallery is a simple and elegant project designed to showcase images in a gallery format.
 This project is ideal for developers and users looking for a lightweight, customizable image gallery solution.

 Features
 Responsive Design: Optimized for different screen sizes.